 A single amount is disclosed for range and average when there is no significant difference between the minimum, maximum and average.
-Amounts represent weighted averages except where simple averages and the median of the inputs are more relevant.
-An increase (decrease) to the following significant unobservable inputs would generally result in a higher (lower) fair value.
+Amounts represent weighted averages except where simple averages and the median of the inputs are more relevant

 • Comparable Bond or Loan Price.
 A pricing input used when prices for the identical instrument are not available.
 Significant subjectivity may be involved when fair value is determined using pricing data available for comparable instruments.
 Valuation using comparable instruments can be done by calculating an implied yield (or spread over a liquid benchmark) from the price of a comparable bond or loan, then adjusting that yield (or spread) to derive a value for the bond or loan.
 The adjustment to yield (or spread) should account for relevant differences in the bonds or loans, such as maturity or credit quality.
 Alternatively, a price-to-price basis can be assumed between the comparable instrument and the bond or loan being valued in order to establish the value of the bond or loan.